hwuiwon/covid-19-analysis-kr/README.md

 *   **TimeProvince.csv** (Time series data of COVID-19 status in terms of the Province)
 *   **Weather.csv** (Data of the weather in the regions)

-Dataset consists of time-series data from March 2, 2020 to March 30, 2020.
+Dataset consists of time-series data from January 20, 2020 to March 30, 2020.

 # Installation